Entries By casey grom

 We spent yesterday touring

-Tarangire National Park which is home to many elephants, in fact, it has more per square kilometer than any place on earth and it didn’t disappoint.
+Tarangire National Park which is home to many elephants, in fact, it has more per square kilometer than any place on Earth and it didn’t disappoint.
+There was one point when there was around 150 elephants within just a few hundred feet of us.

-There were plenty of other animals as usual, and we got close to a few big giraffe, which was amazing plus a leopard sighting too.
+There were plenty of other animals as usual, and we got close to a few big giraffes, which was pretty cool.

 It's been a memorable experience for everyone and great friendships forged.
 But finally it's time to return home to our families.